 Ready to smash those fitness goals?
+How do I get fit for cheap?
 You don’t have to break the bank to get healthy!
-Here are ten simple ways to get fit on a budget!
+Here are eleven simple ways to get fit on a budget!

 “If I just had those shoes, I would run more.”

 “Maybe if I just had a personal trainer, I wouldn’t be so fat.”

 “If I just had a meal replacement, I’d eat less.”